Faculty

 Red Room Teacher: Brenna Randolph

-Brenna has been the lead teacher in the Red Room for five years.
+Brenna has been the lead teacher in the Red Room for six years.
 She previously taught toddlers in a Reggio-inspired program, worked as a parent educator, and as an ABA therapist.
 Brenna has a Bachelor of Science degree in Child Development and Family Relationships.
 Brenna also serves as our librarian and has a passion for new and diverse children’s literature.

 Red Room Assistant Teacher: Victoria Trejo

-Blue Room Teacher,
+Blue Room Teacher, Chaplain and Music Teacher: Mo Kowalik

-Blue Room Teacher: Jamie Fierro
+Blue Room Assistant Teacher: Roe Santanilla

 Green Room Teacher: Kimberly Mendez

-Kimberly has worked at All Saints’ for four years.
+Kimberly has worked at All Saints’ for five years.
 She began in our Stay and Play program.
 Kimberly moved on to be a Pre-K teaching assistant, Be Fit teacher, Spanish teacher, and Summer Program teacher.
 She has a Bachelor of Arts in Psychology, and she is currently getting her master’s degree in Clinical Social Work.

 Yellow Room Teacher: Gina Quinn-Newton